Our top 5 commonly asked questions on policing:

 - How can I help?

-When we talk about defunding the police, we are referring to the definition of moving funds from the police to training, community programs, etc. You may be asking, “Why not use reform the police as the slogan?”
-As a country we have, and continue to, reform the police each and every year.
+When we talk about defunding the police (and we truly wish there was a better slogan), we are referring to the definition of moving funds from the police to training, community programs, etc. You may be asking, “Why not use reform the police as the slogan?”
+As a country, we have and continue to, reform the police each and every year.
 Unfortunately, the reforming policies throughout the decades have not made the necessary improvements needed to change the approach and culture of law enforcement.

 Sunday to Saturday: Despite having 5% of the world’s population, we have 25% of the world’s incarcerated.
 Numerous studies have shown that regardless of the skin color of a police officer people of color are targeted and subjected to harsher police tactics.
 In addition, as mental health issues and opioid addiction has skyrocketed police have become the de facto agency to deal with these issues despite not being trained to do so.
 We are asking the police to perform a job they are not trained to do.

-So, yes, policing in America, how and what we want our police for to do, does need to be reformed.
+So, yes, policing in America, how and what we want our police force to do, does need to be reformed.

-Part of the gap between how white people and Black people view police is a lack of a shared history (see question #3 in the racism top 5) and an ignorance on the history of policing in the United States.
-The history of policing was built on the back of racism with many policing departments created during slavery to manage the slave populations.
+Part of the gap between how white people and Black people view police is a lack of a shared history (see question #3 in the racism top 5) and an ignorance of the history of policing in the United States.
+The history of policing was built on the back of racism with many policing departments created during slavery to manage enslaved populations.

-Sunday to Saturday: It depends on on how this question is asked — and many times this question is not asked in good faith.
-If we want to have a conversation about black on black crime then we need to have a conversation about white on white crime, Latino on Latino crime, etc. Most crime is committed in the areas where people live.
-The answer cannot be divorced from the fact that we live in segregated communities because of racist polices and practices.
+Sunday to Saturday: It depends on how this question is asked — and many times this question is not asked in good faith.
+If we want to have a conversation about black-on-black crime then we need to have a conversation about white-on-white crime, Latino-on-Latino crime, etc. Most crime is committed in the areas where people live.
+The answer cannot be divorced from the fact that we live in segregated communities because of racist policies and practices.

 Sunday to Saturday: Educate yourself.
 Lament.
 Pray.
 This is what Sunday to Saturday is attempting to facilitate.
 Read our framework for a pathway to engagement and our guided learnings paths to learn more.
 Advocate for the police and for police reform in your local and state governments – especially in your local governments.
-We also firmly believe that there needs to be changes in gun laws.
-This protects not only cops, but the people they police.
+Support the Institute for American Policing Reform.
+We also firmly believe that there needs to be changes in our gun laws.
+This protects not only cops but also the people they police.

 Get involved with the 8 Can’t Wait campaign.